• Menu

 Art and Economy

-In a recently seen documentary about the art business, paintings and sculptures, I witnessed art dealers and collectors comparing paintings and sculptures comparing to music.
+In a recently seen documentary about the art business, paintings and sculptures, I witnessed art dealers and collectors comparing paintings and sculptures to music.
 “A painting has the finesse and melody of a Mozart piece”.

 This is a profoundly fraudulent comparison, because paintings, mostly overvalued home decoration, is incomparable to music.